Get to Know About the Procedure:

 How does ClosureFast™ work?

-- The ClosureFast™ treatment makes the use of a catheter which is inserted into the affected vein through a small incision in the skin.
+The ClosureFast™ treatment makes use of a catheter which is inserted into the affected vein through a small incision in the skin.